Giant Hogweed and Grapefruit: Health Effects of Furanocoumarins

 Grapefuit is an excellent source of vitamin C and a good source of certain minerals.
 Grapefruit with red flesh is a very good source of beta-carotene, which our body converts into vitamin A. People taking certain medications should avoid ingesting the fruit or its juice, however.

-Grapefuit Juice Increases Absorption of Many Medicines
+Grapefuit Juice and Medication Absorption

 Grapefruit juice often increases the amount of medication that's absorbed from the small intestine.
 This might sound like a good idea, since the medication is designed to treat our health problem, but it's actually bad news.
 Medicines are helpful chemicals at what is known as the "therapeutic dose" but are often dangerous at high doses.
 When pharmaceutical companies recommend a dosage for their product, they are taking into account the usual amount that passes through the lining of the small intestine into the bloodstream.
 Extra medication entering the blood can produce an overdose that results in serious side effects.

 CYP3A4 is an enzyme in the small intestine that helps to break down drugs.
 Grapefruit furanocoumarins inhibit this enzyme, which means that more of the drug can be absorbed through the lining of the small intestine.
 The effect of the furanocoumarins may last for several hours and may occasionally last for as long as three days.
 Drinking grapefruit juice either before or after taking the drug can produce the effect.
-Just one glass of juice or two segments of grapefruit are enough to cause problems.
+Just one glass of juice or two segments of grapefruit can be enough to cause problems.

 It used to to be thought that grapefruit juice always acted by increasing the absorption of medications.
 It's now known that in some cases it decreases medication absorption.
 For example, it decreases the absorption of fexofenadine.
 A common brand name of this medication is Allegra.
 The drug is an antihistamine that relieves the symptoms of seasonal allergies.